bionlplab/radtext/README.md

    ```

 3. Prepare the dataset.

-   We recommend that you store your input reports in [BioC](http://bioc.sourceforge.net/) format.
+   RadText uses [BioC](http://bioc.sourceforge.net/) format as the unified interface.
 Some examples can be found in the `examples` folder.
-If you have lots of reports, it is recommended to put them into several BioC files, for example, 5000 reports per BioC file.

-   You can use the following commands to covert your .csv files (by default, column 'ID' stores the report id, and columns 'TEXT' stores the reports) into BioC format.
+You can store your input reports in a .csv file (by default, column 'ID' stores the report ids, and column 'TEXT' stores the reports), and then use the following command to convert your .csv file into BioC format.

    ```bash
    $ python cmd/csv2bioc.py -i /path/to/csv_file -o /path/to/bioc_file
    ```

+   If you have lots of reports, it is recommended to put them into several BioC files, for example, 5000 reports per BioC file.

-4. Run the script to analyze radiology reports.
+4. Run RadText to analyze radiology reports.
 Please refer to [User guide](https://radtext.readthedocs.io/en/latest/user_guide.html) for details.

 ## Documentation